 Use a Macro Lens

 Eye photography thrives on capturing the details related to the eye.
 As a result, you must be able to zoom into your subject without losing the sharpness of your image.
 For this purpose, you can use a macro lens with a focal length of at least 100mm.
 Further, maintaining a variable distance with your subject in the range of 50 to 200 mm is essential to allow the light to pass through the pupils.
 Additionally, macro lenses allow you to fill the entire frame and capture the in-depth details.
 However, since macro lenses are slightly expensive, you may want to try other alternatives they include:

-- Macro Rings: These hollow pipes increase the distance as they connect the camera with the lens.
+- Macro Rings – These hollow pipes increase the distance as they connect the camera to the lens.
 As a result, the front element is in proximity to the subject.
 The disadvantages of using these pipes are based on the device’s light loss and the smaller area of focus, which makes it quite challenging.